REVELATION READING

 Miguel de Cervantes, his contemporary and rival, may not have meant it entirely as a compliment when he called Lope a “monster of nature” (monstruo de la naturaleza).
 Yet Lope’s prodigious output was fundamental to developing the theater of his age, and to our understanding of it today.
 The monster of nature left us many gifts.

-*The UCLA Working Translation Group are: Raquel Cruz , Diana Echeverria Palencia, Barbara Fuchs, Richard Huddleson, Saraí Jaramillo, Rachel Kaufman, Luis Miguel Macías, Laura Muñoz, Victoria Rasbridge, Cristián Reyes, Rhonda Sharrah, Rebecca Ogden Smith and Aina Soley i Mateu
+*The Working Group translators are: Raquel Cruz , Diana Echeverria Palencia, Barbara Fuchs, Richard Huddleson, Brenda Saraí Jaramillo, Rachel Kaufman, Luis Miguel Macías, Laura Muñoz, Victoria Rasbridge, Cristián Reyes, Rhonda Sharrah, Rebecca Ogden Smith, and Aina Soley i Mateu